Serve open models using Hex-LLM premium container on Cloud TPU

 )

 • --data_parallel_size: The number of data parallel replicas.
 The default value is 1.
+Setting this to N from 1 approximately improves the throughput by N, while maintaining the same latency.

 • --tensor_parallel_size: The number of tensor parallel replicas.
 The default value is 1.
+Increasing the number of tensor parallel replicas generally improves latency, because it speeds up matrix multiplication by reducing the matrix size.

 • --worker_distributed_method: The distributed method to launch the worker.
 Use mp for the multiprocessing module or ray for the Ray library.
 The default value is mp.

-• --max_running_seqs: The maximum number of requests the server can process concurrently.
-The larger this argument is, the higher throughput the server could achieve, but with potential adverse effects on latency.
-The default value is 256.
+• --max_prefill_seqs: The maximum number of sequences that can be scheduled for prefilling per iteration.
+The default value is 1.
+The larger this value is, the higher throughput the server can achieve, but with potential adverse effects on latency.

-• --hbm_utilization_factor: The percentage of the free Cloud TPU HBM that can be allocated for the KV-cache after model weights loaded.
-Setting this argument to a lower value can effectively prevent Cloud TPU HBM out of memory.
+• --hbm_utilization_factor: The percentage of free Cloud TPU High Bandwidth Memory (HBM) that can be allocated for KV cache after model weights are loaded.
 The default value is 0.9.
+Setting this argument to a higher value increases the KV cache size and can improve throughput, but it increases the risk of running out of Cloud TPU HBM during initialization and at runtime.

 You can also configure the server using the following environment variables: